How to communicate less STRESSfully with people living with dementia

 Some very important things to do

 Allow the person to be correct, even if they’re wrong.
 A key thing to remember about someone who has dementia is they’re doing the best they can.
-Keep reminding yourself this, and it can significantly lower your stress level.
+Keep reminding yourself of this, which can significantly lower your stress level.
 Alzheimer’s Disease and dementia can be frightening, disorienting, and embarrassing for those living with those conditions, and obviously, it is very confusing for them at times.
-If there are difficult moments, such as your loved one is insisting something is true when it’s not, let it go.
+If there are difficult moments, such as your loved one insisting something is true when it’s not, let it go.
 Join their reality, and you may find there are opportunities to learn about what their life was like when they were younger.
-Remember: They are not doing what they’re doing to make your life more difficult.
+Remember: They are not doing what they do to make your life more difficult.
 And there’s an obvious exception to allowing them to be correct: If they believe they should do something unsafe, that’s not good.

 Go with the flow.
-Avoid the temptation to correct a person who has memory issues, as you might with people who don’t have dementia.
-If they are wondering where their parents are, as people with dementia often do, even when their mother and father passed away decades ago, it’s not necessary to remind them about the deaths.
-For one thing, that can again trigger a mourning process, as they unnecessarily relive that loss.
-Instead, a gentler strategy is to divert their attention, and give yourself the opportunity to learn about their life.
+Avoid the temptation to correct a person with memory issues, as you might with people who don’t have dementia.
+If they are wondering where their parents are, as people with dementia often do, even when their mother and father passed away decades ago, it’s not necessary to remind them about the deaths, for one thing, that can again trigger a mourning process, as they unnecessarily relive that loss.
+Instead, a gentler strategy is to divert their attention and allow yourself to learn about their life.
 Join their reality, and ask them to tell you about their parents.
 Where do they work?
 What’s their house like?
 What are they like to be around?
-Your loved one’s memories can be a gift to you, and can help them relive fun times they had.
-One strategy is use of “the 3Rs: Right, Reassure and Redirect.”
-Another is use of Improv.
+Your loved one’s memories can be a gift to you and can help them relive the fun times they had.
+One strategy is using “the 3Rs: Right, Reassure, and Redirect.”

 Avoid arguing.
-When the person says something you disagree with, or you know is false, how critical is it that the person embrace the truth, especially when they very well may forget it again in a short time?
+When the person says something you disagree with or you know is false, how critical is it that the person embrace the truth, especially when they very well may forget it again in a short time?
 Of course, if they believe something that’s unsafe for them, that’s one thing.
-But for the most part, it’s best to let it go, or talk about something else.
+But for the most part, it’s best to let it go or talk about something else.
 Remember: They’re not disagreeing with you to be difficult.
-What they’re telling you is what their mind is telling them to believe.
+They’re telling you what their mind is telling them to believe.
 They’re doing the best they can.
-It may help you both if you can focus on the feelings they’re expressing, rather than the specific facts they’re telling you.
+It may help you both if you can focus on their feelings rather than the specific facts they’re telling you.

 Empathize with their frustration.
 People with memory issues often have trouble communicating.
-They may have difficulty finding the right words, or can easily lose their train of thought.
+They may have difficulty finding the right words or easily lose their thought.
 They may not be able to organize their words in a logical sequence.
 They even may use curse words.
 Because of these factors or others, they may speak less often.
 Think about how frustrating it is when you have trouble grasping for the right word, and imagine having that as a near-constant way of life.
-Their frustration can boil over, toward themselves or you.
+Their frustration can boil over toward themselves or you.
 It’s important to remember: They’re doing the best they can.

 Quick communication tips